Via Al Ridenour, the fine ‘n’ twisted mind behind Art of Bleeding, we are introduced to this vintage promotional film for tranquilizers:

 One man animation machine Nick Cross describes his short The Pig Farmer thus:

-Which, while succinct, does not, perhaps, do a proper job of accurately describing the character of the porcine homesteader at the center of this tale.
+Which, sick while succinct, does not, perhaps, do a proper job of accurately describing the character of the porcine homesteader at the center of this tale.
 No, at the very least I believe a modifier is required here, “naive” being my suggestion; for surely it is a dearth of worldly experience that best explains why he would trust those sly and treacherous Vulpes, enshrined, as is their wont, in a world of cheap sex and illicit substances.
 To suggest otherwise would be to assume our hero a complete idiot, and I am loathe to paint all those who live off the land as brainless rubes.
 I pity this poor, anthropomorphized pig, then.
 He really could not have seen it coming.

 Enter the Void is Gaspar Noé ‘s third feature film.
-Enter the Void is Tokyo on LSD, DMT and MDMA.
-Enter the Void will get you high.

 It’s also your mom.